miguelaboliveira/svpolitician/README.md

 SVPolitician is a multi-module Android project that aims to provide a user-friendly interface for retrieving and displaying information from [Techy API](https://techy-api.vercel.app/).
-The project is built with modern Android development tools and libraries, including Jetpack Compose, Jetpack Navigatio, Hilt, SQLDelight, Retrofit, and other third-party libraries.
+The project is built with modern Android development tools and libraries, including Jetpack Compose, Jetpack Navigation, Hilt, SQLDelight, Retrofit, and other third-party libraries.

 ## Table of Contents